ROCm/rocm-install-on-linux/docs/tutorial/quick-start.rst

 .. _rocm-install-quick:

 *************************************************************
-ROCm quick start install guide for Linux
+ROCm quick start installation guide for Linux
 *************************************************************

-The following are steps to install ROCm on Linux via your distribution's native package manager.
-To get started with ROCm on Linux, select your operating system and version, then run the provided commands in your terminal.
+This topic provides basic installation instructions for ROCm on Linux using your distribution’s native package manager.
+Review your required installation instructions by selecting your operating system and version, and then run the provided commands in your terminal.

 For more in-depth installation instructions, refer to :ref:`rocm-install-overview`.